Vincent Lo

-In 1984, Lo began investing in Shanghai and built a hotel in partnership with the Shanghainese Communist Youth League.
+In 1984, Lo began investing in Shanghai and constructed a hotel in partnership with the Communist Youth League.
 The 1989 Tiananmen Square protests and massacre caused occupancy to plunge, and the league could not repay its construction loan.
 Lo assisted the league in dealing with the loan: Han Zheng was the Youth League secretary at the time, and is now mayor of Shanghai.

-In association with Xu Kuangdi, a former Shanghai mayor, Han assisted Lo in gaining the right to develop a piece of land surrounding the hall where the Chinese Communist Party held its first meeting, now known as Xintiandi.
-The $170 million property development project is a 20,000 square meter complex of restaurants, bars and shops and is a prime entertainment spot in Shanghai.

-In 1995, he bought his first cement plant in Chongqing, which has enabled the Shui On Group to become one of China's top three cement companies.
-Under Lo's direction, the Shui On Group is carrying out property development projects in other Chinese cities, such as Wuhan, Dalian, Foshan and Hangzhou, as well as Chongqing.

 He was awarded the Grand Bauhinia Medal (GBM) by the Hong Kong SAR Government in 2017.

 Family

-Vincent Lo married his ex-wife Jean Ho (何晶潔) in 1985, they had 2 children together.
+Vincent Lo married his ex-wife Jean Ho (何晶潔) in 1985, they had two children together.

-Vincent Lo and his current wife Loletta Chu married at 27 November 2008.
+Vincent Lo and his current wife Loletta Chu married on 27 November 2008.